 The second phase focuses on the implementation, verification and demonstration.
 The second phase has also two reviews, a Demonstration Readiness Review and a Final Review, and is planned to last for 10 months.

-The project started in March 2021 and in its initial phase.
+The project started in March 2021.

 Having successfully passed the Critical Design Review (CRD) in December 2021, the GOA team is working into the second phase activities.